Directly imaging spin polarons in a kinetically frustrated Hubbard system: Outlook

 In this work, we have directly imaged itinerant spin polarons in a triangular Hubbard system by measuring three- and four-point correlation functions.
 We have characterised their evolution with doping and interactions, and compared the strength of correlations induced by superexchange and kinetic effects.
-In future work, it will be interesting to search for complex multi-particle bound states that are expected to arise in frustrated systems~\cite{morera2021attraction}, as well as the many-body states that can emerge from their self-organisation.
-For example, kinetic frustration may lead to hole-pairing mechanisms and superconductivity at high temperatures~\cite{schrieffer1988spin,zhang2018,venderley2019density,morera2021attraction,zhu2022doped,zampronio2023chiral}.
-Another direction for future studies is the measurement of the binding energy of polarons, either using spectroscopic techniques or by identifying polarization plateaus in the response to an effective Zeeman field in a spin-imbalanced system~\cite{morera2023high,davydova2023itinerant}.
+In future work, it would be interesting to study the polaron spectroscopically~\hbox{\cite{morera2023exploring}}, which would allow direct characterisation of its binding energy as well as its dispersion and effective mass.
+While the polarons we have focused on here are part of the physics of the doped triangular Hubbard model at high temperatures, pushing to lower temperatures would shed light on its rich ground state phase diagram.
+Theoretical work suggests this may include magnetically ordered phases as well as a quantum spin liquid with fractionalised excitations at intermediate interactions~\hbox{\cite{zhu2022doped,Szasz2020}}.
+Higher-order connected correlations may be useful in identifying more complex multi-particle bound states in the system~\hbox{\cite{morera2021attraction}}, which can lead to hole-pairing mechanisms and superconductivity at high temperatures~\hbox{\cite{schrieffer1988spin,zhang2018,venderley2019density,morera2021attraction,zhu2022doped,zampronio2023chiral}}.

 \textbf{Acknowledgements:} We acknowledge Markus Greiner, David Huse, Rhine Samajdar, Lawrence Cheuk, Eun-Ah Kim, Daniel Khomskii, Annabelle Bohrdt, Fabian Grusdt, Henning Schl\"{o}mer and Gil Refael for helpful discussions.
 We also thank Siddarth Dandavate for early assistance in performing the DQMC simulations.
 The experimental work was supported by the NSF (grant no. 2110475), the David and Lucile Packard Foundation (grant no. 2016-65128) and the ONR (grant no. N00014-21-1-2646).
 M.L.P. acknowledges support from the NSF Graduate Research Fellowship Program.
 E. D. acknowledges support from the ARO (grant no. W911NF-20-1-0163) and the SNSF (project 200021\_212899).
 I.M. acknowledges support from Grant No. PID2020-114626GB-I00 from the MICIN/AEI/10.13039/501100011033 and Secretaria d’Universitats i Recerca del Departament d’Empresa i Coneixement de la Generalitat de Catalunya, cofunded by the European Union Regional Development Fund within the ERDF Operational Program of Catalunya (Project No. QuantumCat, Ref.
 001-P-001644).